firmata/protocol/revisions.md

+This document lists relevant changes to the protocol versions.

 ## Version 2.7 - April 10th, 2023

 - EXTENDED_REPORT_ANALOG moved from proposed to beta, to support analog channels A16 and up